 Where is it?

-The Art exhibition will be displayed during several events:
+The Art exhibition was displayed during several events:

 Sunday 22 September

 Living art during Walk the Talk: The Health for All Challenge

 Venue: Central Park, starting at 102nd Street Transverse